mykelalvis/FT/Traveller/WORKING/Mongoose/JTAS/Journal of the Travellers' Aid Society Volume 6/JTAS_-_Volume_6_10-05-24.md

 ```

 ```
-Two basic urges lie at the root of Landrel’s activities.
+Two basic urges lie at the root of Landrel's activities.
 First and foremost is the desire to have his theories, which have received considerable criticism, vindicated.
 Among his more controversial ideas, Landrel refuses to accept the popular consensus that holds the Ancients to be